-Now that a year has passed, I thought this was a great opportunity to take you behind the scenes of BernadetteTV to give you an idea of how YOU can incorporate video and content creation into your marketing mix, and to answer the question, “What does it take to produce a video blog and 52 episodes in a year?”
+Have you ever thought about creating a video blog for your business?
+This week’s video training is very special.
+I’m taking you behind the scenes to give you an idea of how YOU can incorporate video and content creation into your marketing mix, and to answer the question, “What does it take to produce a video blog?

 We’re going behind the scenes and I’m sharing some of my best tips and tricks for using video marketing effectively.
 That’s right – I’m pulling back the wizard’s curtain!
 (In fact, you’ll see that I don’t even have shoes on.
 You get to see my bare feet!)

-If you’ve ever watched my TV series online, you’ve probably noticed the orange brick background.
+If you’ve ever watched my videos online, you’ve probably noticed the orange brick background.
 In this week’s episode, I’m taking you there, and explaining why I chose it.